MatteoCocco95/CongratulationsCard/README.md

 # CongratulationsCard

-XML code to create a Happy Birthday/Congratulations Card for a course on Udacity.
+XML code to create a Happy Birthday/Congratulations Card designed for a course on Udacity.